cwfletcher/oisa/README.md

 ### How do I get a waveform? ###

-The testharness/build-system is currently set up to provide a `vpd` waveform file.
+The testharness/build-system is currently set up to provide a `vpd` or a `fsdb` waveform file.

-In the `verisim` or `vsim` directories, instead of invoking `make`, you can invoke `make debug` to build a waveform-output-enabled BOOM simulator.
-The simulator will now be suffixed with `-debug`.
-*Warning:* Verilator takes a very long time to compile with waveform output enabled.
+To get a `vpd` dump, go to the `verisim` or `vsim` directories and instead of invoking `make`, you can invoke `make debug` to build a vpd waveform-output-enabled BOOM simulator.
+The simulator will now be suffixed with `-debug`.  *Warning:* Verilator takes a very long time to compile with waveform output enabled.

-To run *all* of the riscv-tests with waveform output, you can invoke `make run-debug`.
+To run *all* of the riscv-tests with `vpd` waveform output, you can invoke `make run-debug`.

-Individually, you run a specific test as `make output/rv64ui-p-simple.out` to run a regular test or `make output/rv64ui-p-simple.vpd` to generate a waveform.
+Individually, you run a specific test as `make output/rv64ui-p-simple.out` to run a regular test or `make output/rv64ui-p-simple.vpd` to generate a `vpd` waveform.

+To get a `fsdb` dump, go to the `vsim` directory and invoke `make fsdb_debug` to build a fsdb waveform-output-enabled BOOM simulator.
+The simulator will now be suffixed with `fsdb-debug`.
+Do not do this under the `verisim` directory.
+You cannot generate a fsdb enabled Verilator simulator.

+You can generate `fsdb` waveforms only when running tests individually with commands of the form `make output/rv64ui-p-simple.fsdb`.
+To invoke the `verdi` verification tool, run `make output/rv64ui-p-simple.verdi`.
+If the required fsdb file is not available, this make command will generate it first before starting verdi.

 Read the Makefile to find all of the special targets.